 Laboratory Services

 ERG’s NELAC-certified, state-of-the-art laboratory in Research Triangle Park, North Carolina, is a nationally recognized leader in ambient air monitoring, analyses, and data characterization.
-For over 30 years, we have served as the lead support contractor for EPA’s National Monitoring Programs.
+For almost 40 years, we have served as the lead support contractor for EPA’s National Monitoring Programs.
 Our air quality and mechanical engineers have designed and operated a wide variety of customized air monitoring networks on national, state, local, and tribal scales.
 Our analytical chemists perform both routine and highly complex analyses of environmental samples, specializing in measurements related to air emissions.
 Together, our engineers and chemists have extensive expertise developing, assessing, and optimizing methods for ambient, fugitive, area, and stationary source emissions measurements.
-For example, they have developed many of the methods that now serve as the nationally accepted approaches to air toxics and ozone precursor sampling and analysis.
-ERG’s Laboratory Services Group also provides a full suite of rapid response services—from program design to equipment deployment to training to risk assessment—to support air quality monitoring, measurement, and characterization during emergencies such as the Gulf Coast oil spill.
+We have developed many of the methods that now serve as the nationally accepted approaches to air toxics and ozone precursor sampling and analysis.
+We are also on the forefront of advancing client understanding and use of next generation emission measurement technology.
+ERG’s Laboratory Services Group also provides a full suite of rapid response services—from program design to equipment deployment to training to risk assessment—to support air quality monitoring, measurement, and characterization during emergencies.

 Routine and Non-Routine Analyses